comunica/Article-SSWS2020-AMF/content/introduction.md

 Because of the large number of combinations that are compared in our experiments, we introduce a reusable benchmarking framework, called _Comunica Bencher_.
+<span class="comment" data-author="RV">Claim in abstract?</span>
+<span class="comment" data-author="RV">Claim in conclusion!!!</span>
 It ensures complete reproducible experimental results by having declarative experiment descriptions build on top of [Comunica](cite:cites comunica), a modular Linked Data querying framework.
 This facilitates the reproduction of the experiments of this work, as well as the creation of related experiments in the future.

-Concretely, the contributions of this work are the following:
+The contributions of this work are the following:

-* BGP-based AMF algorithm to optimize client-side query execution over TPF.
+* a BGP-based AMF algorithm to optimize client-side query execution over TPF;
-* Analysis of HTTP caching and server-side AMF filter caching.
+* an analysis of HTTP caching and server-side AMF filter caching;
-* Threshold-based mechanism for exposing AMFs by size in TPF servers.
+* a threshold-based mechanism for exposing AMFs by size in TPF servers;
-* Analysis of network bandwidth in combination with different client-side AMF algorithms.
+* an analysis of network bandwidth in combination with different client-side AMF algorithms;
-* Server-side and client-side support for in-band HTTP AMF responses.
+* server-side and client-side support for in-band HTTP AMF responses;
-* Analysis of different AMF false-positive probabilities.
+* an analysis of different AMF false-positive probabilities;
-* A reusable benchmarking framework _Comunica Bencher_, using which the contributions above are evaluated extensively.
+* a reusable benchmarking framework _Comunica Bencher_, using which the contributions above are evaluated extensively.

 In the next section, we cover the related work pertaining to this article.
 After that, we introduce our research questions in [](#problem-statement).